 SAN FRANCISCO: People clinging to Microsoft’s aging Windows XP operating system will be left to fend off cyber criminals by themselves come Tuesday.

-On April 8, the US software colossus will stop patching newly found security holes in Windows XP code that hackers could exploit to slip into computers.
+On April 8, Microsoft will stop patching newly found security holes in Windows XP code that hackers could exploit to slip into computers.

 Microsoft support entails regular security updates, but when it stops issuing patches to defend against freshly revealed hacker tactics aimed at XP, those using the operating system will need to enlist their own software wizards or live with mounting threats.

 WHO WILL BE AFFECTED

 Particular worry is being expressed for automated teller machines, many of which are reported to rely on Windows XP.